How do you measure your online store’s success? Do you typically focus on things like sales and revenue?

-To use RFM to organize your customers, you’ll need to grab three pieces of data about every individual customer: The date of their most recent transaction, the number of transactions they’ve made within a consistent timeframe (a year will work best), and the total amount that they’ve spent during that same timeframe.
+To use RFM to organize your customers, you’ll need to grab three pieces of data about every individual customer: the date of their most recent transaction, the number of transactions they’ve made within a consistent time frame (a year will work best), and the total amount they’ve spent during that same timeframe.

 If you own a Shopify store, you’ll be able to find all of this data in the Reports section of your Admin.

 Head to Reports and click Sales by Customer Name.
-You'll be able to find data like order count and total sales for every customer here.
+You'll be able to find data like order count and total sales for every customer.

-So, when you sort your data, your least valuable ⅓ of customers will get assigned a score of 1, the ⅓ above that will get a 2, and so on.
+So, when you sort your data, your least valuable one-third of customers will get assigned a score of 1, the third above that will get a 2, and so on.

 To help you get a better idea of how this might work, let’s take a look at an example spreadsheet.

 For this spreadsheet, I’ve already collected my customers’ information and broken down each variable into three categories based on my data.
 To do this, I’ve taken the range of data for each variable and divided it into three equal segments.

 As an example, for recency, customers who have made a purchase within the last four months are given a 3.
 Customers who have made a purchase within the last four to eight months are given a 2.
 And customers who have made a purchase within the last eight to 12 months are given a 1.

 Now, we’ll add up the score for each customer and list a total under RFM Score.